Bruce Woodcock (boxer): Professional career

+In 1949, Bruce was contracted under businessman Leslie T. Salts to train at Gwrych Castle, Abergele.
+Whilst there, he would attract over 200,000 fans on the site to a sparring in one weekend of May, 1950.

 Again, Woodcock bounced back in impressive fashion, scoring wins over Lee Oma and Lee Savold, followed by a third-round knockout of Johnny Ralph in March 1949 to win the British Empire Title (now known as Commonwealth Title) in South Africa.

 On 2 June 1949, Woodcock again beat Freddie Mills, retaining the British, European and Empire heavyweight titles by a KO in round 14, in front of 50,000 people at the White City Stadium.

-Woodcock was due to meet Lee Savold for the World heavyweight title (vacant due to the retirement of Joe Louis) in September 1949, but in August suffered head and shoulder injuries and concussion after crashing his lorry.
+Woodcock was due to meet Lee Savold for the British version of the World Heavyweight Championship (vacant due to the retirement of Joe Louis) in September 1949, but in August suffered head and shoulder injuries, and a concussion after crashing his lorry.
 The fight was initially rescheduled for May 1950, and as part of his training, Woodcock offered £100 to any sparring partner who could knock him down and £5 to anyone who could stay on their feet for a round in training.
 Woodcock and Savold eventually met on 6 June 1950 at White City before over 50,000 spectators.
-This was done under the auspices of the British Boxing Board of Control and recognised throughout Europe and the Commonwealth but not in the USA.
-In the event, a 15-round contest, Woodcock's left eye sustained a bad cut, and the fight was stopped in the fourth round.
+This was done under the auspices of the British Boxing Board of Control and EBU, and recognized throughout Europe and the Commonwealth, but not in the USA.
+In the event, a 15-round contest, Woodcock's left eye sustained a bad cut, and his nose and mouth were bleeding profusely.
+The fight was stopped in the fourth round.
+A record 30 million peopled listened on BBC Radio.

 On 14 November 1950, Woodcock lost his British and Empire Titles to Jack Gardner by an 11th-round TKO at Earl's Court.
 The following day he announced his retirement from boxing to avoid further damage to his eyes.
 In 1951, his autobiography, Two Fists and a Fortune, was published.
 Woodcock planned to return to boxing, but in March 1952 was refused a licence by the British Boxing Board of Control.
-Woodcock was known as a skilled and aggressive boxer with a good punch, however his face was vulnerable as the result of reopened cuts sustained through many bouts, and he was small for a heavyweight, putting him at a disadvantage on occasion.
-He finished with a record of 35 wins (31 knockouts) from 39 fights, with 4 losses.